 Renewing Your CDL in Maine

-Maine CDLs and endorsements last for five years if you're age 65 or under.
-If you're age 65 or over it's good for 4 years.
-About one month in advance of expiration, the Maine Bureau of Motor Vehicles (BMV) will send you a renewal card for your Maine CDL and any current endorsements.
+Maine CDLs and endorsements last for 5 years if you're 65 years old or under.
+If you're over 65 years old it's good for 4 years.
+Before your commercial license expires, the Maine Bureau of Motor Vehicles (BMV) will send you a renewal card for your Maine CDL and any current endorsements.

-Any current endorsements you have will be automatically renewed along with your CDL under the one charge of $34, with the exception of a hazmat endorsement, which must follow special federal regulations.
-You may be asked to have a new physical exam.
+Any current endorsements you have will be automatically renewed along with your CDL, with the exception of a hazmat endorsement, which must follow special federal regulations.
+You may be asked to have a new Medical Examination Report (Form 649-F).

 Hazmat Endorsement Rules

-You must self-certify your type of vehicle operation with the Maine BMV by January 2014.
+You must self-certify your type of vehicle operation with the Maine BMV.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate